torsaan/Prompts/stocks/stocksproompts.md

 Public perception and political support for the company and its product.
 ## (6)
 Synthesize all the gathered information into a comprehensive comparison table.
 The table should include columns for Company Name, Technology Type, Development Stage, Stock Ticker, Current Stock Price, Forecasts (1-Year & 5-Year), and a summary of Key 'Make or Break' Factors (Opportunities & Threats).

+## Single stock short-term historical performance overview

+"Provide an in-depth analysis of the stock performance for [Company Name] (Ticker: [Stock Ticker]) over the last month.

+### Your analysis should include:

+Stock Performance Summary: A high-level overview of the stock's price movement, including key dates and the overall percentage change for the month.

+### Catalysts and News Analysis:

+Identify all major news releases, SEC filings (e.g., 8-K, 10-Q), and corporate announcements (e.g., earnings reports, clinical trial data, new partnerships) that occurred during the period.

+Explain how each event logically influenced the stock's price, whether positively or negatively.

+### Analyst and Market Sentiment:

+Detail any changes in analyst ratings or price targets.

+Describe the overall market sentiment toward the stock.

+Identify any significant institutional or insider buying/selling activity.

+### Financial Health and Valuation:

+Summarize key financial metrics reported during the month (e.g., revenue, net income/loss, cash flow, debt).

+Explain how these financials impact the company's future outlook and potential for growth.

+### Forward-Looking Outlook:

+Based on the collected data, provide a reasoned outlook for the stock in the near to medium term.

+Identify upcoming milestones or events that could further influence the stock's price."